cyb3rxp/awesome-soc/detection_engineering.md

 ## Do

 ### Sensors:
-* Ingest the logs of the security sensor, or endpoint/app logs, that you previously identified;
+* Ingest the logs of the security sensor, or endpoint/app logs, that you previously identified.
 * Make sure your data ingestion is compliant with the datamodel you use.

 ### SIEM rules:
-* Create the detection rules (SIEM searches) that match your previously identified needs;
+* Create the detection rules (SIEM searches) that match your previously identified needs.
 * Create the alert objects in the SIEM or SIRP, to contain the contents of the SIEM searches in case something is found.

 ### Detection automation playbooks: